Cycling around the Lourdes Region

 - Like the southwest of France expect to see plenty of duck and goose on the menu including confit and other dishes as well as plenty of fresh local fruit and vegetables.

 If you need to hire a bike for your cycling holiday in Lourdes then you will find many options available to you.
 This part of the Pyrenees has several bike rental services, largely this is owing to the popularity of cycle tourism in the area.
-In the table below you will find an outline of cycling stores as well as places which offer rental bikes in the Lourdes region.
+In the table below you will find an outline of cycling stores as well as places that offer rental bikes in the Lourdes region.
 You can sort the table via location to find the one most suitable for you.
-Be sure to double check that the store you select is not too far from where you are staying.
+Be sure to double-check that the store you select is not too far from where you are staying.

 If you do need to rent a bike for your cycling holiday in the Pyrenees then we definitely recommend getting in touch directly with the hire shop and arranging this well in advance of your holiday.
 This will avoid the disappointment of missing out on a rental due to popular demand.

 Another tip is to make sure the bike you hire is equipped with gearing which will allow you to climb the mountains with a greater level of comfort.
 Most road bikes for hire in the Pyrenees will now come with compact gearing to allow for this, but it is best to be certain!
-Disc brake options are now also steadily becoming more readily available and will serve you will for those long descents back down the Pyrenees mountains.
+Disc brake options are now also steadily becoming more readily available and will serve you well for those long descents back down the Pyrenees mountains.
 Again you can request this specifically from the bike hire service when arranging your rental.